Carbon-for-Developers/carbon-sdks/go/docs/GetEmbeddingDocumentsBody.md

 `func (o *GetEmbeddingDocumentsBody) UnsetEmbeddingModel()`

 UnsetEmbeddingModel ensures that no value is present for EmbeddingModel, not even an explicit nil
+### GetIncludeFileLevelMetadata

+`func (o *GetEmbeddingDocumentsBody) GetIncludeFileLevelMetadata() bool`

+GetIncludeFileLevelMetadata returns the IncludeFileLevelMetadata field if non-nil, zero value otherwise.

+### GetIncludeFileLevelMetadataOk

+`func (o *GetEmbeddingDocumentsBody) GetIncludeFileLevelMetadataOk() (*bool, bool)`

+GetIncludeFileLevelMetadataOk returns a tuple with the IncludeFileLevelMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeFileLevelMetadata

+`func (o *GetEmbeddingDocumentsBody) SetIncludeFileLevelMetadata(v bool)`

+SetIncludeFileLevelMetadata sets IncludeFileLevelMetadata field to given value.

+### HasIncludeFileLevelMetadata

+`func (o *GetEmbeddingDocumentsBody) HasIncludeFileLevelMetadata() bool`

+HasIncludeFileLevelMetadata returns a boolean if a field has been set.

+### SetIncludeFileLevelMetadataNil

+`func (o *GetEmbeddingDocumentsBody) SetIncludeFileLevelMetadataNil(b bool)`

+ SetIncludeFileLevelMetadataNil sets the value for IncludeFileLevelMetadata to be an explicit nil

+### UnsetIncludeFileLevelMetadata
+`func (o *GetEmbeddingDocumentsBody) UnsetIncludeFileLevelMetadata()`

+UnsetIncludeFileLevelMetadata ensures that no value is present for IncludeFileLevelMetadata, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)